-The 2016 program for the Ulu Property includes a technical evaluation, which will focus on evaluating the mining and milling of the known Ulu mineral resources as per WPC's April 2015 resource estimate.
-Special consideration will be given to evaluate partial or complete use of milling equipment from Lupin as well as assess the geological model for Ulu, further investigate metallurgical performances, develop a new processing flow sheet and advise on further drilling campaigns.
+Work during 2016 on the Ulu Gold Property focused on evaluating the mining and milling of the known Ulu mineral resources as per the April 2015 resource estimate.
+Special consideration was given to evaluate partial or complete use of milling equipment from Lupin as well as assess the geological model for Ulu, further investigate metallurgical performances, develop a new processing flow sheet and advise on further drilling campaigns.